What is a Pronoun Checker?

 We use reflexive pronouns to refer back to the subject or clause of a sentence.
 It includes myself, yourself, himself, herself, itself, ourselves, themselves, yourselves, etc.

-- Pepper Potts only had herself to blame.
+- Pepper Jackson only had herself to blame.

 - Peter and his aunt had baked themselves cakes.